Chocolate Marshmallow Peanut Butter Bars

 • Remove from heat and let sit for 10 minutes.

-• Mix in half of the marshmallows, peanuts and remaining chocolate chips and transfer to 8x8 inch baking dish lined with parchment paper.
+• Transfer to 8×8 inch baking dish lined with parchment paper.
 Then top with the rest of them pushing them in slightly to adhere them to the mixture.

 • Refrigerate for 2 hours until fully chilled before slicing.